 The average cost of a non-owners policy is $474.
 This rate is much lower than that of a standard car insurance policy, which makes it a beneficial investment for those who need it.
 Plus, non-owners insurance will count as continuous coverage, so you won’t be penalized with a higher premium if you decide to get your own vehicle again.

-Only five companies offer non-owner car insurance policies nationwide – GEICO, State Farm, Nationwide,The General, and Titan.
-Fortunately, this makes shopping around for the best price fairly simple: You just need to call each provider to request a quote, since non-owner car insurance quotes aren’t available online.
+Several companies offer non-owner car insurance policies nationwide, including Geico, State Farm, Nationwide and the General.
+Fortunately, this makes shopping around for the best price fairly simple: You just need to call each provider to request a quote, since non-owner car insurance quotes are not typically available online.

-A non-owner car insurance policy, sometimes also called non-drivers insurance, provides you with bodily injury and property damage liability coverage when you’re driving a vehicle that you don’t own (and would otherwise have a regular car insurance policy on).
+A non-owner car insurance policy, sometimes also called non-drivers insurance, usually only provides minimum coverage.
+Typically, these policies include bodily injury and property damage liability coverage when you’re driving a vehicle that you don’t own (and would otherwise have a regular car insurance policy on).
 There’s typically no deductible when you make a claim.

 If you borrow someone’s car and are involved in an accident, the vehicle owner’s car insurance pays out first.
 If it’s not enough to cover damages, your non-owner policy will kick in as secondary coverage.
 That said, non-owner’s insurance doesn’t include collision coverage.
 So it won’t cover repairs to the vehicle, only the vehicle or piece of property you hit.